digital-asset/daml/docs/source/daml/intro/11_Testing.rst

   daml script --dar upgrade.dar --ledger-host localhost --ledger-port 6865 --script-name Test.Intro.Asset.Upgrade.V2:runCompleteUpgrade --input-file <(echo '{"issuer" : "party-5820624d", "owner" : "party-7c7129dd"}')

 Note that the ``--input-file`` flag expects a file.
 The ``<(..)`` is a bit of unix shell magic to provide the file contents inline.
 If it doesn't work on your shell, put the JSON into a file ``relationship.json``, and supply that instead.
+For more information on this, please refer to the :doc:`DAML Script </daml-script/index>` and :doc:`JSON Format </json-api/lf-value-specification>` docs.

 If you still have the Navigator open, you'll see two of Alice's three contracts upgrade as you run the script.
 That worked as a way to test an upgrade, but it would be cumbersome if we wanted to step through the individual steps of that script one by one.

 DAML REPL
 ~~~~~~~~~

 If you want to do things interactively, :doc:`DAML REPL </daml-repl/index>` is the tool to use.
-The best way to think of DAML REPL is as an interactive version of DAML Shell.
+The best way to think of DAML REPL is as an interactive version of DAML Script.
 Run it using

 .. code-block:: shell